paocarvajal1912/Bitcoin_Arbitrage/README.md

 ## Usage

 The code is pre-run.
 If you want to update dates, you can do so for new visualizations, by changing dates on the series and run the code again.
 Changing dates will update calculations and visualizations in the code, including summary statistics.
 However, it will not update the text with the analysis and conclusions.

+The file "Analysis Report crypto_arbitrage" is an executive summary of the analysis.
+The file "Detailed_analisis_crypto_arbitrage" is a full description in detail of all the steps in the anaylisis.

 ---